JeschkeLab/autoDEER/_sources/source/autoEPR/Getting_Started.rst.txt

 The cache (`interface.pulses`) is a dictionary.
 Rectangular pulses added to the dictionary will have keys in the form of "p[90/180]_[tp]_[freq]" e.g "p90_12_34.1".
-Remember that if the sample is changed or the the resonator adjusted the cache needs to be cleared: `interface.clear_cache()`.
+Remember that if the sample is changed or the resonator adjusted the cache needs to be cleared: `interface.clear_cache()`.

 3. Starting the sequence
 ++++++++++++++++++++++++++++
-Now that spectrometer is tuned and the sequence has the appropriate scaling infomation we can now launch the actual sequence.
-Only one piece of infomation is needed, a file name.
+Now that spectrometer is tuned and the sequence has the appropriate scaling information we can now launch the actual sequence.
+Only one piece of information is needed, a file name.
 .. code-block:: python

     interface.launch(sequence, savename="My First Sequence")